atesbey-design/brutui-kit/readme.md

 ## Contributing

 Contributions are always welcome!
-If you would like to contribute to Neobrut UI Kit, follow these steps:
+If you would like to contribute to BrutUI, follow these steps:

 1. **Fork the Repository**: Create a personal copy of the repository by forking it.
 2. **Create a Branch**: Make a new branch for your feature or bug fix.
 3. **Commit Changes**: Make your changes and commit them with a clear and descriptive message.
 4. **Submit a Pull Request**: Once you are happy with your changes, create a Pull Request (PR) to merge your changes into the main repository.

 We encourage developers of all skill levels to contribute.
-Your contributions help us make Neobrut UI Kit even better for everyone!
+Your contributions help us make BrutUI even better for everyone!

 Thank you in advance to all contributors for helping to improve this project!